bhunting/PI2C_IO/README.md

 0x71 is the sparkfun 7-Segment-Display

 Writing to the sparkfun display us the command write_i2c_block_data with the command 0x76 to clear the display and then an array of the bytes to display.

+Read from the Arduino at I2C address 0x31 using command 0x27 to read from AIO A7.
+A photo resistor voltage divider is connected to A7.
+The Arduino analog io is 10 bits, or values 0 to 1023 for 0 to AREF voltages.
+The AREF pin in the experiment is connected to VCC, which is around 3V3.

+Read the A7 voltage into a temporary value then scale the two bytes to 10 bits.

+Use the command i2c.read_i2c_block_data(0x31, 0x27, 2) to read from I2C address 0x31, requesting command 0x27, which is read analog input A7, and read 2 bytes.

+Use the command i2c.read_i2c_block_data(0x31, 0x26, 2) to read from A6.

 ```
 pi@raspberrypi:~$ sudo python
 Python 2.7.3 (default, Mar 18 2014, 05:13:23)